 I explored various options for the visual identity of the app.
 When conducting desirability testing of an early option, users described this style tile with words including "earthy," "money," and "brains."

 I honestly cringe a bit looking back at this early version but it was part of my process!
-I identified a few brand attributes to better guide my design choices: modern, smart, fun, and cheerful.

-Finally, I arrived at the high-fidelity prototype.
+Finally, I arrived at the high-fidelity prototype!
+Check it out below.

-In the future, I would explore the possibility of updating the music section to be called media, and adding Spanish TV shows and movies.
+In the future, I'd explore the possibility of updating the music section to be called media, and adding Spanish TV shows and movies.
 The purpose would be to further cement learning, as well as to inspire cultural appreciation and thus intrinsic motivation to continue learning.
 I hypothesize that this would help minimize the amount of users who give up learning.

 Success and failure metrics that would be used to determine product performance include amount of weekly active users, proportion of users accessing the curated playlist, rating on the app store, and churn rate.
+Being that this is an MVP, I'd like to get baseline metrics for these factors, then use the change in these metrics to help gauge future design changes.